dymmond/sayer/docs/features/pluggins.md

 ✅ Ensure `register_func` is lightweight and free of side effects.
 ✅ Test plugins in isolation before integration.
 ❌ Avoid hard dependencies between core app and plugins.
-❌ Don’t assume the presence of optional plugins.
+❌ Don't assume the presence of optional plugins.

 ## Visual Diagram